 See the full description and other details in the link above this one.

-This is my HP-16C, a fantastic HP calculator with the outstanding quality inherent to all Voyager Series models, and which still looks and works like new despite being nearly 40 years old by now (2019).
+This is my HP-16C, a fantastic HP calculator with the outstanding quality inherent to all Voyager Series models, and which still looks and works like new despite being nearly 43 years old as of 2022.

 The HP-16 is a specialized calculator intended for programmers (though I've never used it professionally), which natively works in bases 2, 8, 10 and 16 with word sizes from 1 to 64 bits.
 It features all kinds of dedicated operations such as shift and rotate functions, masking, bitwise logic, double precision multiplication and division, plus standard floating point arithmetic with square root and 1/x, and advanced programming with labels, loops, subroutines, flags and tests.
 It also has reallocatable memory between program steps and registers where the number or registers depends as well on the specified word size.

-Precisely that very feature, increasing the number of available registers by decreasing the word size, is made good use of in this article I wrote dedicated to the HP-16C:
+Precisely that very feature (increasing the number of available registers by decreasing the word size) is made good use of in the first article linked below which I wrote to commemorate the HP-16C, while the second article demonstrates how it's quite possible to implement scientific functions in this wonderful calc:

-Long Live the HP-16C, (includes a program to solve the Hanoi Towers puzzle with N disks)
+Long Live the HP-16C, (5-page article, includes a program to solve the Hanoi Towers puzzle with N disks)

-This is my HP-16C, a fantastic HP calculator with the outstanding quality inherent to all Voyager Series models, and which still looks and works like new despite being nearly 40 years old by now (2019).
+This is my HP-16C, a fantastic HP calculator with the outstanding quality inherent to all Voyager Series models, and which still looks and works like new despite being nearly 43 years old as of 2022.

 See the full description and other details in the link above this one.